esauvisky/homeassistant-networkmap/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-Home Assistant custom component to track devices on your network by fetching data from your **ASUS router** via SSH.
+Home Assistant custom component to track devices on your network by fetching data from **Bettercap** via its REST API.

 ## Important Notes

-*   **This component is specifically designed for ASUS routers.** It might work on other routers with a similar firmware (like some ASUSWRT Merlin-based) that store device information in the same file paths, but compatibility is not guaranteed.
+* **This component uses Bettercap for network scanning.** Bettercap is a powerful network tool that can discover devices on your network.
-*   **You must enable SSH access on your router and allow login via username/password.** This is required for the component to connect and retrieve device data.
-See instructions below.
+* **You must have Bettercap running and accessible from Home Assistant.** The component connects to Bettercap's API to retrieve device data.

 ## Features

-*   Creates `device_tracker` entities in Home Assistant for devices connected to your ASUS router.
+* Creates `device_tracker` entities in Home Assistant for devices discovered on your network.
-*   Fetches device information via a secure SSH connection.
+* Fetches device information via Bettercap's REST API.
-*   Provides detailed device information, including:
+* Provides detailed device information as entity attributes, including:
     * MAC Address (used as unique ID)
     * IP Address
     * Hostname (Name)
-    *   Vendor and Vendor Class
+    * Vendor information
-    *   Device Type and OS Type
     * Online Status
-    *   2.4 GHz or 5 GHz connection status
-    *   RSSI (signal strength)
-    *   Current TX/RX rates
-    *   Connection Time
-    *   Last Update Timestamp
+    * Network traffic statistics
+    * Signal strength (for wireless devices)
+    * First and last seen timestamps
 * Automatically discovers new devices as they connect to your network.
-*   Smart device detection: Only adds devices that are online and have sufficient information (name and IP).
+* Smart device detection: Only adds devices that are online and have sufficient information.
-*   Integrates with the Home Assistant entity registry.
+* Configurable scan types (probe, sniff, ARP spoofing).
 * Configurable scan interval.
 * Robust error handling.

 ## Installation